antimashrestha31/antimashrestha31/README.md

-### Hi, I'm Antima!
+### Hi, I'm Antima!👋
-👩🏻 Udergraduate sharing about my journer and learnings <br/>
+📚 Sharing my rollercoaster journey of learninga and growing,<br/>
-👩‍🎓 Currently pursuing BIT
+🎓 Undergraduate BIT student

 <!--
 **antimashrestha31/antimashrestha31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.